- Blog Series

 Roof flashings are extremely durable, which is one of their best features.
 They are waterproof and constructed of non-corroding and non-staining materials such as copper, aluminum, or steel.

 A roof drip edge is a type of metal flashing that is used to keep water off your roof.
 It is installed beneath the roofing at the edge of the roof and overhangs the sides of the roof.
 The drip edge’s bent design allows water to flow away from the roof and fascia.
 This prevents fascia board erosion by keeping it dry and averts water from getting under your roofing.

 The outer covering is the part of the roof that you see when you look at your home from the outside.
 Asphalt shingles are the most common outer covering for roofs, and they come in a huge variety of types, styles, sizes, and colors.
 You can change the look of your home drastically by changing your shingles.
 Other common outer coverings are clay tiles, concrete tiles, and metal roofs.

-The type, size, style, and design of your home will determine which roofing strategy is necessary to create a roof that is sturdy and stable.
+The type, size, style, and design of your home will determine which roofing strategy is necessary to create a roof that is sturdy and stable against weather conditions and other issues.
 Since roof designs vary greatly, it’s wise to work with a professional roofing company that you can trust.